 "I don't think it is hard at all to be motivated, at least from my point of view.
 I race for Ferrari.
 I'm in the best team around.
 We have a fantastic atmosphere.
 It is Ferrari and I have nothing to win any more, to some degree.
 I just love the sport and I just love the fighting on the circuit.
 It's natural to me, and as long as I am competitive and the love is there.
 I am just going to do what is easiest to do for me and enjoy this as long as I can".

-This was evident on the track, where he kept up maximum pace for three days like a kid.
-Michael Schumacher, on his 24th season in Formula 1 and did not leave space to his rivals, young and old.
-Even Rubens Barrichello tried to take him to the limit by engaging in a half-hearted duel during the first of the Grand Prix.
-This confirms that, this year, Michael’s Brazilian teammate could become a dangerous rival for the championship.
+The reigning champion was so fast throughout the 3-day event and was driving like a kid.
+Michael Schumacher is racing his 24th season in Formula 1 and did not leave space to his young and old rivals.
+Rubens Barrichello was the only driver to engage Michael in a half-hearted duel during the first half of the race.
+Michael, do you think that Rubens could become a dangerous rival for the championship?

 "That is what I said before.
 If you look at previous years, how Rubens has developed, it is going to be a very tough competition.
 You saw qualifying that it's by almost nothing and you saw in the race we were really together until he faced his problems.
 It's whoever can make his car work a little bit better than the other who might be up front.
 It was a tough one because at the beginning, for the first half of the race before Rubens had some problems.
 He was pushing very, very hard and it was really a close fight.
 I could not allow any mistakes and it was very exciting, I have to say.
 But the F2004 is going well, we've seen this all weekend long and the great thing is that from my personal point of view, I have come home with two more points than last year after three races so that's a good start of the season for me.
 I missed one thing: my wife Corinna.
 Also, the children have the priority in family support".